freeCodeCamp/freeCodeCamp/guide/english/php/array/index.md

 Would produce the following output:

 ```
-I like BWM
+I like Yamaha
 ```

 ## Pitfalls

 When working with arrays, there are a few important things to keep in mind:

 1) A comma after the last element is optional.
+If you added, there will be no error shown.
 2) Named keys must be escaped to be accessed (i.e. $bikes[not my favorite] would not work).

 For more information, please see [PHP: Arrays](http://php.net/manual/en/language.types.array.php)